 “Impact Study” shall mean the engineering study conducted by the Company under the Standard Process to determine the scope of the required modifications to its EPS and/or the Facility to provide the requested interconnection service.

+“Inadvertent Export” means the unscheduled export of active power from a Facility, exceeding a specified magnitude and for a limited duration, generally due to fluctuations in load-following behavior.

 “In-Service Date” shall mean the date on which the Facility and System Modifications (if applicable) are complete and ready for service, even if the Facility is not placed in service on or by that date.

 “Interconnecting Customer” shall mean the entity that owns and/or operates the Facility interconnected to the Company EPS, with legal authority to enter into agreements regarding the construction or operation of the Facility.2